 A puppy pen is a sanity saver:

-Somewhere pup can play with toys, chew bones or chewies without interference – reduces the likelihood of guarding behaviour developing.
+It’s somewhere pup can nap when required (even when he is convinced he doesn’t need to).
+He can also play with toys, chew bones or chewies without interference – which reduces the likelihood of guarding behaviour developing.

 A pen will need a lid for a big breed pup (and some smaller ones too!) to prevent escaping and having the pup learn that barriers can be scaled.
 This is NOT a lesson you want your dog to learn!